 Today, thousands of organizations rely on social media platforms not just to share the latest bits of information, but also to attract the top talent available out there.

 By using rich and high-quality media like blog posts, videos, photos, and slideshows, organizations can efficiently share employee testimonials, thoughts, and feedback on their products and services.
 And each share, like, and comment helps spread the word about your employer branding.

 4. Involve Employees in the Building of and Delivering on the Brand

 Employees can play a significant role in the development of your employer brand, after all, they’re the ones experiencing what your organization has to offer.

-Organizations can leverage this opportunity to make it easier for candidates to know about the various aspects of working in your organization like the work culture, perks and benefits from their employees.
+Organizations can leverage this opportunity to make it easier for candidates to know about the various aspects of working in your organization like the work culture, perks, and benefits of their employees.

-They can also ask their employees to post company news, update their online profiles, review the organization on review websites, and such to actively involve them in building your employer brand.
+They can also ask their employees to post company news, update their online profiles, review the organization on review websites, and such to actively involve them in building their employer brand.

 5. Conduct an Employer Brand Audit